Fidela-keziah/Delani-week3Ip/README.md

 * Add a comment
 * submit
 ## Contact Information
-For Any query or support feel free to contact me via E-mail: irafidela@gmail.com in case you need any support or contribution.
+For any query or support feel free to contact me via E-mail: irafidela@gmail.com in case you need any support or contribution.
 ### License
 * MIT license,Copyright (c) {2021} **{Fidela-keziah}**